-Revenue increases in three of our five branded prescription products were offset by decreases in Omeclamox-Pak revenue of \$0.8 million and Acetadote product revenue of \$1.5 million.
-Our products with revenue gains were led by increases in Kristalose revenue of \$1.3 million, Caldolor revenue of \$0.5 million and Vaprisol revenue of \$0.1 million.
+Revenue increases in three of our five branded prescription products were offset by decreases in Omeclamox-Pak revenue of \$1.1 million and Acetadote product revenue of \$2.6 million.
+Our products with revenue gains were led by increases in Kristalose revenue of \$1.3 million and Vaprisol revenue of \$0.2 million.

-Kristalose revenue increased 18.5% over the prior year period primarily due to new positioning for the product.
+Kristalose revenue increased by \$1.3 million or 11.5% over the prior year period primarily due to new positioning for the product.
 We increased the price of Kristalose during the first quarter of 2014 to bring Kristalose more in line with the other marketed branded prescription products in its class.
 Concurrent with the price increase, we increased our patient focused initiatives to enhance patient affordability and increase demand.
-During the six months ended June 30, 2015 we also experienced improvements in product net revenue per unit as we incurred a lower level of net revenue deductions from managed care contracts.
+During the nine months ended September 30, 2015 we also experienced improvements in product net revenue per unit as we incurred a lower level of net revenue deductions from managed care contracts.

-Vaprisol revenue increased 9.8% during the six months ended June 30, 2015 compared to the prior year period primarily as a result of owning the product two additional months during 2015 compared to 2014.
-This increase was partly offset by lower sales volume during a portion of the six months ended June 30, 2015 as we transitioned our marketable inventory from the Astellas labeled product to our Cumberland labeled product.
+Vaprisol revenue increased 8.7% during the nine months ended September 30, 2015 compared to the prior year period primarily due to greater sales volume as a result of owning the product two additional months during 2015 compared to 2014.
+This increase was partly offset by lower sales volume during a portion of the nine months ended September 30, 2015 as we transitioned our marketable inventory from the Astellas labeled product to our Cumberland labeled product.
+Vaprisol's revenue increase over the prior year was also attributable to improved pricing.

-The Caldolor product revenue increase of \$0.5 million was a 46.6% improvement during six months ended June 30, 2015 compared to the same period last year.
+The Caldolor product revenue also experienced a \$0.1 million improvement which represents an increase of 2.9% during the nine months ended September 30, 2015 compared to the same period last year.
 Caldolor sales and net revenue were positively impacted by the efforts of our sales force, marketing initiatives and a temporary shortage of a competing product.
 While we expect 2015 Caldolor annual product revenue to continue to grow compared to 2014, we anticipate quarterly fluctuations due to wholesaler buying patterns and other factors.

-Acetadote net revenue for the first six months of 2015 included \$2.3 million in revenue from sales of our Authorized Generic distributed by Perrigo, compared to \$3.2 million for the same period last year.
-This \$0.9 million decrease in sales of our Authorized Generic product accounted for the majority of the decline in total Acetadote revenue.
+Acetadote net revenue for the first nine months of 2015 included \$3.3 million in revenue from sales of our Authorized Generic distributed by Perrigo, compared to \$4.6 million for the same period last year.
+This decrease in sales of our Authorized Generic product accounted for almost half of the decline in total Acetadote revenue.
 The Authorized Generic sales were impacted by a temporary packaging delay and resulting shortage of marketable product that impacted revenue during a portion of the year-to-date period.
-The \$0.6 million reduction in our branded Acetadote product net revenue was the result of a reduction in sales volume as a result of generic competition, along with an increase in revenue deductions related to an increase in expired product during the first quarter of 2015.
+Our branded Acetadote product net revenue decreased \$1.4 million due to a reduction in sales volume as a result of generic competition, along with an increase in revenue deductions related to an increase in expired product during the first quarter of 2015.
 It is likely that there will be further reductions in our revenue generated by Acetadote and our Authorized Generic as a result of generic competition.